 Claims provisions have been established on an individual class of business basis.
 The underwriting and management teams conduct a quarterly review of each class of business.
-Claims are projected to the ultimate position and provision is made for known claims and claims incurred but not reported.
+Claims are projected to the ultimate position and provision is made for known claims and claims IBNR.